-- Race and ethnicity. - Insurance type (Medicaid, private, uninsured). - Managed care insurance Yes/No (where applicable). - Benefit category (for Medicaid and CHIP-eligible cohorts). - Income level (as recorded for Medicaid and CHIP-eligible cohorts). - County equivalent and State or zip code of residence.
+- Race and ethnicity. - Insurance type (Medicaid, Private, Uninsured). - Managed care insurance Yes/No (where applicable). - Benefit category (for Medicaid and CHIP-eligible cohorts). - Income level (as recorded for Medicaid and CHIP-eligible cohorts). - County equivalent and State, or Zip Code of residence.

 Several of these data elements are readily available through hospital administrative data.
-For example, identification of women with "high-risk" conditions, number of deliveries at a given hospital, and presence of a Level 3 (or higher) NICU can be achieved through use of the appropriate ICD9-CM, Clinical Classifications Software (CCS), and/or revenue codes.
+For example, identification of women with "high-risk" conditions, number of deliveries at a given hospital, and presence of a Level 3 (or higher) NICU can be achieved through use of the appropriate ICD-9, CCS, and/or revenue codes.
 Additionally, benefit type is typically recorded in health plan, Medicaid, and CHIP administrative data sets.

 As part of our feasibility assessment, CAPQuaM partnered with New York State Medicaid to conduct a variety of analyses using their administrative data set.
-The findings from these analyses indicated that the aforementioned administrative data elements are also readily available at the state-level, and can be abstracted and used for calculating and reporting the CAPQuaM HROB measures.
-Further, we have specified several variables, for SES, and urbanicity by linking county of residence at the time of delivery to publicly available data sets.
+The findings from these analyses indicated that the aforementioned administrative data elements are also readily available at the State level and can be abstracted and used for calculating and reporting the CAPQuaM HROB measures.
+Further, we have specified several variables, for SES and urbanicity, by linking county of residence at the time of delivery to publicly available data sets.

 The CAPQuaM feasibility assessment received responses from 9 of 10 sites with obstetrical services around the country.
-Results from the assessment indicated that, in general, the data elements of interest are available in the medical record system and not difficult to abstract, including race, ethnicity, and zip code or State and county of residence, for those administrative systems that may lack them.
+Results from the assessment indicated that, in general, the data elements of interest are available in the medical record system and are not difficult to abstract, including race, ethnicity, and zip code or State and county of residence, for those administrative systems that may lack them.

-Payment source (insurance type) should be available in a health plan database and is also easily obtained from electronic data at the health care facility.
-While linking mother and infant records could be challenging at a few sites, this should be less difficult for insurers, and the New York State Medicaid program had no problem doing so for our analyses.
+Payment source (insurance type) should be available in a health plan database and is also easily obtained from electronic data at the healthcare facility.
+While linking mother and infant records can be challenging at a few sites, this should be less difficult for insurers; the New York State Medicaid program had no problem doing so for our analyses.

-Finally, while data elements are generally available in administrative data sets, we have collected data from health care facilities with obstetrical services and confirmed the availability and accessibility of supplemental data were needed.
+Finally, while data elements are generally available in administrative data sets, we have collected data from healthcare facilities with obstetrical services and confirmed the availability and accessibility of supplemental data were it needed.

-Our survey also asked about a number of structural characteristics including 24/7 services, blood banking/transfusion, and NICU services and found these respondents did not have any trouble answering these questions.
+Our survey itself also asked about a number of structural characteristics including 24/7 services, blood banking/transfusion, NICU services and found the respondents did not have any trouble answering these questions.